Protect Free Speech: Stop Unlawful ICE Detainment of Immigrants (UPDATED 3/27)

 The U.S. government is attempting to silence a peaceful protester by stripping him of his legal residency and deporting him.
 This is an attack on the First Amendment that sets a dangerous precedent.

-Tell your members of Congress that the government must immediately release Mahmoud Khalil, return him to his family, and stop violating the constitutional right to protest.
+Tell your members of Congress that the government must immediately release Khalil, Suri, and Ozturk, return them to their families, and stop violating the constitutional right to protest.

 Hi, my name is [NAME] and I’m a constituent from [CITY, ZIP].

-I’m calling to ask [REP/SEN NAME] to defend our constitutional right to protest, and demand the immediate release of Mahmoud Khalil.
-Mahmoud is a lawful permanent resident who has been detained without charges in retaliation for exercising his First Amendment rights.
+I’m calling to ask [REP/SEN NAME] to defend our constitutional right to protest, and demand the immediate release of Mahmoud Khalil, Badar Khan Suri, Rumeysa Ozturk, and other legal immigrants being punished for political views.
+It is unconstitutional for these lawful residents to be detained without charges or due process for exercising their First Amendment rights.

 Thank you for your time and consideration.